UMCarpentries/intro-curriculum-python/README.md

 1. Lesson episodes

     - `_episodes/` - Source files in Markdown.
 Episode order is determined by the filename.
-Currently the lessons are directly written in Markdown inside this folder.
+Currently the lessons are directly written in the Markdown files inside this folder.
+    - `_episodes_ipynb/` - Source files in Jupyter Notebook.
     <!-- - `_episodes_rmd/` - Source files in R Markdown.
 A lesson should be written in one or the other markdown style, not both.
 To convert R Markdown files to markdown episodes, run `make lesson-rmd`. -->

     <!-- Run `make lesson-check` at any time -->
     <!-- to check that the lesson files follow the formatting rules -->

-1. Figures are stored in `fig/`, data sets in `data/`, source notebooks in `_episodes_ipynb/`, and miscellaneous files in `files/`.
+1. Figures are stored in `fig/`, data sets in `data/`, and miscellaneous files in `files/`.

 1. `_extras/`